Adaptive variational Bayes: Optimality, computation and applications: Introduction

 We summarized our contributions as follows.

-\begin{enumerate} \item \textbf{Computational tractability.} We show that the variational posterior which is obtained by minimizing the Kullback-Leibler divergence to the original posterior distribution over the entire model can be represented by a certain ``average'' of the variational posteriors over individual models.
-This enables us to avoid the optimization over the entire model, for which a tractable algorithm may not exist.
-This implies that, our proposed variational Bayes is computationally efficient as variational inference methods for individual models are, while the computation of the original posterior distributions with hierarchical priors may not be easy and often intractable as we mentioned previously.
+\begin{enumerate} \item \textbf{Computational tractability.} As we have mentioned previously, Bayesian inference via a posterior distribution over multiple models has been shown to be an adaptively optimal procedure in a wide range of statistical applications.
+Therefore naturally, it is desirable to approximate the posterior distribution over the entire model, which is not easy to compute and often intractable.
+We demonstrate that the adaptive variational posterior, which is an aggregate of individual variational posteriors, is the closest member to the posterior in a predefined family of approximating distributions.
+This implies that the adaptive variational Bayes can inherit the computational tractability of variational Bayes methods used for obtaining the individual variational posteriors as long as the model complexity is not too large.

-\item \textbf{Adaptive contraction rate and model selection consistency.} We formulate very mild conditions under which the variational posterior in our adaptive variational Bayes framework can attain optimal contraction rates adaptively.
+\item \textbf{Adaptive contraction rate and model selection consistency.} We formulate mild conditions under which the adaptive variational posterior can attain optimal contraction rates adaptively.
+Our theoretical conditions are slightly simpler than those of \cite{zhang2020convergence} in the sense that the ``prior mass condition'' can be ``hidden'', and that a condition associated with a stronger divergence than the Kullback-Leibler divergence can be relaxed.
+We want to clarify that these technical simplifications are not related to any aspect of the proposed method, but are made by rearranging the proof of \cite{zhang2020convergence}.
 We also provide some easily verifiable sufficient conditions for our theoretical assumptions.
-Moreover, when the ``true'' model structure exists, we show that model selection consistency can be achieved by the proposed variational posterior.
-We quantify the trade-off between exact model selection consistency and optimal contraction, which is represented as an amount of the hurt in the contraction rate.

-\item \textbf{Adaptive variational deep learning.} We apply our general theory to (deep) neural network models and derive some new and adaptive results.
-In the first example, we consider nonparametric regression with neural networks.
-We prove that the adaptive variational posterior over ``non-sparse'' neural networks with various depth and width attains the optimal contraction rates adaptively in some regression problems.
-To our best knowledge, this is the first result on adaptive inference with non-sparse neural networks.
-The second example considers binary classification problem using neural networks and we derive the convergence rate for estimation of the conditional probability function.
-The last example is about intensity estimation for Poisson point processes, which is completely new in the deep learning literature.
+Moreover, we show that the adaptive variational Bayes method does not severely overestimate and underestimate the ``best'' model that leads to an optimal contraction rate.
+We apply our general theory to deep neural network models and derive adaptive optimal contraction rates in a number of applications.